Updated: Oct 7, 2022

 This yellow sea of tall flowering aster is a blessing we call Goldenrod.
 Many people believe that this plant is the cause of fall allergies when it is actually ragweed that produces the pollen people are allergic to.
 Goldenrod is a remedy that soothes allergy symptoms caused by ragweed!
-How wild is that?!
-Especially since they often grow in close proximity to one another.
+It is wild to discover that as goldenrod and ragweed often grow in close proximity to one another.

 We are approaching the autumnal equinox in just a few days and I want to share this blog post before it gets too late.
 If you look in the right places you can find blooming goldenrod to forage and utilize at home.
 You’ll find oceans of goldenrod growing in country fields, hedge grows and even your own backyard.
 Goldenrod loves sunny and disturbed spaces and is quite attractive to pollinators!